d-michail/jheaps-trace/README.md

 This project contains heap drivers for various heaps using the [JHeaps](https://github.com/d-michail/jheaps) library.
 It uses maven and builds an uberjar using the maven shade plugin.
-This also makes it relatively easy to compile the driver natively using the native-tool from the [GraalVM](https://www.graalvm.org/).
+This also makes it relatively easy to compile the driver natively using the native-image tool from the [GraalVM](https://www.graalvm.org/).